 At Wisborough Green Primary School, we are passionate about providing children with opportunities to foster and develop a love of reading from the moment they start school.
+The school is determined that every child will learn to read fluently, regardless of their background, needs or abilities.
 Children are immersed in a range of different texts and phonics is taught daily to enable our children to develop their understanding of decoding written letters and spoken sounds from Early Years and throughout Key Stage One.

-Song of Sounds is also a multi-sensory phonics programme.
+Song of Sounds is a multi-sensory phonics programme.
 It is ‘hands on’ and interactive with music, movement and practical activities at its core, to ensure children enjoy the phonics learning process.
-The programme ensures that children become fluent readers and knowledgeable spellers by the end of Key Stage 1.
+The programme ensures that children become fluent readers and knowledgeable spellers by the end of Key Stage.

 All daily sessions are practical, structured, fast paced and, most importantly, fun:

 - Introduction – we sing our song and complete the actions for each sound